I Live in NYC—These Are the 2026 Heel Trends I'm Seeing Everywhere

 Slingback Kitten Heels

 Every stylish dresser in the city knows they have to have a comfortable and chic pair of shoes to wear throughout the day.
-The one shoe I’ve seen people walk a ton of blocks in and still look put together is a pair of slingback kitten heels.
-Similar to the block heel, it's a dependable shoe that won’t ruin your feet after hours of wear.
-It makes even a simple skirt or pair of spring-friendly shorts look way more polished and less casual.
-It’s an easy shoe to be playful with and style in various ways, which is why it’s the perfect shoe to wear around NYC.
+The one style I've seen people walk a ton of blocks in and still look put-together is slingback kitten heels.
+Similar to block heels, they're dependable shoes that won't ruin your feet after hours of wear.
+They make even a simple skirt or spring-friendly shorts look way more polished and less casual.
+They're easy shoes to be playful with and style in various ways, which is why they're the perfect shoes to wear around NYC.

 Shop Kitten Heels

 Animal print has been all the craze for multiple seasons now.
-We’ve seen animal-print bags, coats, and now, of course, shoes.
+I've seen animal-print bags, coats, and—of course—shoes.
 Animal-print heels have been everywhere I turn, IRL and online.
-From snakeskin to zebra to cheetah print, they’re all chic and all over the city.
+From snakeskin to zebra to cheetah print, they're all chic and all over the city.
 They are the pop that a lot of simple outfits need.
-I’ve seen them styled with a plain white tee and jeans for a laid-back daytime look and with a skirt and jacket like this outfit.
+I've seen them styled with a plain white tee and jeans for a laid-back daytime look and with a skirt and jacket like this outfit.
 No matter the print, the trend is here to stay, and NYC outfits are the proof.

 T-Strap Heels

 T-strap heels have been slowly but surely taking over the NYC fashion scene.
-I’ve been spotting fashion people wearing them with a simple pair of pants, even khakis, like the look below.
+I've been spotting fashion people wearing them with a simple pair of pants—even khakis, like the look below.
 They are the perfect addition to a spring outfit.
-I find them to be so chic and versatile.
-I’ve even seen NYCers sporting the trend with skirt-and-tank-top outfits as well.
-This is one of those trends that makes you do a double-take.
+I find them to be so chic and versatile, and I've even seen New Yorkers sporting the trend with skirt-and-tank-top outfits.
+This is one of those trends that makes you do a double take.

 Shop T-Strap Heels